-Dealing with a lightning strike and navigating your homeowners insurance to ensure you’re covered is probably not something you normally expect to have to do.
-However, according to the National Lightning Safety Institute, the probability of a house being struck by lightning in any given year is 1 in 200.
-Lightning strikes cost more than $825 million in insured losses in 2015.
+Dealing with a lightning strike and navigating your homeowners insurance to ensure you’re covered is probably not something you’d normally expect to have to do.
+The probability of a house being struck by lightning is low, but if it does happen the damage can be severe.
+The best course of action is to always be prepared.

-The standard homeowners insurance policy will cover damage to personal property – including electronics and appliances – resulting from covered perils, such as a lightning strike.
+A standard homeowners insurance policy will cover damage to personal property – including electronics and appliances – resulting from covered events, such as a lightning strike.
 However, the insurance will only cover up to the limits of your policy.
-Given the increase of expensive electronics in our homes, it is important to ensure the limit in your policy is set high enough.
+Given the increase of expensive electronics in homes, it is important to check with your insurance agent to ensure the limit in your policy is set high enough.

-Creating a full inventory of personal items before disaster strikes can ease the process of making a claim, as well as clarify if you have enough insurance or not.
+Creating a full inventory of personal items before disaster strikes can ease the process of making a claim, as well as help to clarify if you have enough insurance or not.

 If your house has been directly hit by a lightning strike, you should immediately call the fire department.
 Lightning strikes often lead to fires starting in an attic or within the walls of a house, which might be hard to identify until it’s too late.

-Standard home property insurance will also cover damages to your house and property due to fires caused by lightning.
+Standard home property insurance will cover damages to your house and property due to fires caused by lightning.
 In the case of fire damage, it is also good to know if your homeowners insurance will cover additional living expenses, which are designed to foot the bill of living elsewhere while your home is being repaired.
-This payout is usually about 20 percent of your house’s value.
+This payout is usually about 20% of your home’s value.

-Though you’ll still want to keep your homeowners insurance, taking steps to protect your valuable electronics and appliances, as well as your home from a lightning strike, can amount to tremendous financial, mental and emotional savings.
-These steps are necessary, but remember that it’s nearly impossible to provide complete protection to electronics if your home does get hit by a direct lightning strike.
+Taking steps to protect your valuable electronics and appliances, as well as your home from a lightning strike, can amount to tremendous financial, mental and emotional savings.

 Most homes will already have a grounding system, such as a lightning rod, built into their house.
 Lightning rods are now designed to be incredibly inconspicuous, often not much bigger than a pencil.
 A good grounding system should be paired with point-of-use surge protection devices.
 These devices can vary from whole-house surge protectors, which are installed at your home’s main electrical panel, to surge protector strips.
 Even with surge protectors in place, it is advisable to unplug high-value electronics during storms.

-If you have recently moved into a new home or made an addition to your current house, it is wise to call in a certified professional to ensure your place is as safe as it can be from lightning-strike damage.
+If you’ve recently moved or made an addition to your current house, it is wise to call in a certified professional to ensure your place is as safe as it can be from lightning-strike damage.

 By taking the necessary precautions, it is possible to minimize the chances of significant damage to your personal property and home.
 However, if a disastrous lightning strike does cause a power surge or fire in your house, your standard homeowners insurance policy should have you covered.